-- 5.1 In deciding whether a breach is likely to be of material significance to the Regulator, the Reporter should consider the: - cause of the breach; - effect of the breach; - reaction to the breach; and - the wider implications of the breach. - 5.2 When determining materiality of any breach or likely breach the Council, officers and Pension Board should in all cases consider the following: - cause e.g. dishonesty, poor governance, incomplete or inaccurate information, acting or failing to act in contravention of the law; - effect does the nature of the breach lead to an increased likelihood of further material breaches.
-Is it likely to cause, for example; ineffective internal controls, lack of knowledge and understanding, inaccurate records, potential for further breaches occurring; - reaction e.g. taking prompt and effective action to resolve a breach, notifying scheme members where appropriate; and - wider implications e.g. where a breach has occurred due to lack of knowledge or poor systems and processes making it more likely that other breaches will emerge in the future. - 5.3 The Reporter should also consider other reported and unreported breaches to the Regulator of which they are aware.
+- 5.1 In deciding whether a breach is likely to be of material significance to the Regulator, the reporter should consider the: - cause of the breach; - effect of the breach; - reaction to the breach; and - the wider implications of the breach. - 5.2 When determining materiality of any breach or likely breach the Council, officers and Pension Board should in all cases consider the following: - cause e.g. dishonesty, poor governance, incomplete or inaccurate information, acting or failing to act in contravention of the law; - effect e.g. how many people are affected by the breach and whether the nature of the breach could lead to an increased likelihood of further material breaches.
+For example, has the breach occurred due to ineffective internal controls, lack of knowledge and understanding or inaccurate records, all of which indicate the potential for further breaches to occur; - reaction e.g. whether prompt and effective action has been taken to resolve a breach, notifying scheme members where appropriate; and - wider implications e.g. is the breach an isolated incident or is it part of a pattern where breaches have occurred due to lack of knowledge or poor systems and processes making it more likely that other breaches will emerge in the future. - 5.3 The reporter should also consider other reported and unreported breaches to the Regulator of which they are aware.
 Historical information should be considered with care, particularly if changes have been made to address previously identified problems. - 5.4 A breach will not normally be materially significant if it has arisen from an isolated incident, for example resulting from teething problems with a new system or procedure.
-However, it is also important to consider other aspects of the breach such as the effect it has had and to be aware that persistent isolated breaches could be indicative of wider systemic issues. - 5.5 The Regulator has produced a decision tree to assist Funds in identifying the severity of a breach and whether the breach should then be reported.
-The decision tree, reproduced at Appendix A, provides a traffic light system of categorising an identified breach as discussed below:
+However, it is also important to consider other aspects of the breach such as the effect it has had and to be aware that persistent isolated breaches could be indicative of wider systemic issues. - 5.5 The Regulator has produced a traffic light framework to assist Funds in identifying the severity of a breach and whether the breach should then be reported.